LM-SAL/irispy-lmsal/docs/guide.rst

     <BLANKLINE>

 Note this is not on the main object but each individual element, in this case the spectral window.
-While the SJI files contain just one spectral window per file, the raster files have several spectral windows per file.
+While SJI files contain just one spectral window per file, raster files have several spectral windows per file.

 If we want to check the primary header of the raster, we can do the following: